George Sangmeister

 George Edward Sangmeister (February 16, 1931 – October 7, 2007) was an American politician and United States Representative from Illinois.
 He originally represented Illinois' 4th congressional district, before it was renumbered as the 11th district.

 Early life

 Sangmeister was born in Frankfort, Illinois.
 Sangmeister married Doris Hinspeter.
 He attended Joliet Junior College before entering the military and serving as a sergeant in the United States Army during the Korean War.
 After returning to private life, he attended Elmhurst College and then earned a law degree from the John Marshall Law School in Chicago.
-Sangmeister spent several years in private law practice before becoming a magistrate for Will County, Illinois in 1961.
-In 1964, he became the county's district attorney.
+Sangmeister spent several years in private law practice before becoming a magistrate for Will County, Illinois, in 1961.
+In 1964, he was elected Will County State's Attorney, the county's chief prosecutor and lawyer.

 Illinois state politics

 In 1972, Sangmeister was elected as a Democrat to the Illinois House of Representatives.
 In the 1976 general election, Sangmeister defeated Republican incumbent James F. Bell to be elected to a four-year term serving as the 42nd district's state senator in the Illinois Senate.
 Sangmeister became a powerful Democratic leader in the state Senate.

 In the 1986 Illinois gubernatorial election, Sangmeister ran for the Democratic nomination for lieutenant governor and was endorsed by presumptive Democratic nominee Adlai Stevenson III to be his running mate.
 However, Sangmeister lost to Mark Fairchild, a LaRouchite entryist, in the Democratic primary.
 Sangmeister opted against joining Stevenson on the newly formed Solidarity Party.
 Stevenson chose former Cook County judge and son of Michael Howlett Michael J. Howlett Jr. to serve as his new running mate.
 The incumbent Republicans James R. Thompson and George Ryan defeated Stevenson and Howlett in the general election.